lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/SUPPLEMENTARY_MATERIALS.md

 **GPT-4o Justification:**
 "The patient's clinical profile indicates a high likelihood of coronary artery disease.
 Key indicators include a very high serum cholesterol level of 361 mg/dl and a fasting blood sugar level greater than 120 mg/dl (fbs=1.0), both significant cardiovascular risk factors.
 The presence of ST-T wave abnormalities on resting ECG (restecg=1.0) and a relatively high maximum heart rate for age suggest underlying cardiac stress.
 Although the patient has no exercise-induced angina, the cumulative risk factor burden warrants a positive diagnosis."

-**Clinical Note:** This case demonstrates risk factor conflation—the model identifies risk factors (high cholesterol, diabetes) but the patient does not have confirmed coronary stenosis.
+**Clinical Note:** This case demonstrates risk factor conflationâ€”the model identifies risk factors (high cholesterol, diabetes) but the patient does not have confirmed coronary stenosis.

 **Gemini-2.0-Flash Justification:**
 "Multiple cardiovascular risk factors are present: significantly elevated cholesterol (361 mg/dl), diabetes indicated by fasting blood sugar >120 mg/dl, and ECG abnormalities.
 The ST-T wave changes on resting ECG are particularly concerning for underlying ischemia.
 Despite the absence of exercise-induced symptoms, the constellation of risk factors suggests likely coronary artery disease."